hanchiang/url-shortener-infra/README.md

 **Deployment pipeline**
 ![](diagrams/deployment-pipeline.drawio.png)

-# Operational hours
-EC2 and URL shortener will run from:
-* 5am UTC - 3pm UTC on weekdays
-* 2am UTC - 3pm UTC on weekends

 ## TODO:
 * Extract common functions into a reusable python module
 * Use ansible roles to define reusable configurations